 If I an traveling, or at school, and happen to find myself getting a cup of coffee at Starbucks or Peets Coffee I will always add sugar and cream to cover the taste of an over roasted coffee.
 This is because massive coffee roasting companies produce such large batches of coffee that it is difficult to get the high quality coffee roast John Weaver and his apprentice roasters are able to reach in our small batch coffee roasting.

-Who was the first person to put milk in coffee?
+Who was the First Person to Put Milk in Voffee?

 When examining the history of adding milk to coffee we find the first instance dates back to the 1600’s.
 Johan Nieuhof, the Dutch ambassador to China, is credited as the first person to drink coffee with milk when he experimented with it around 1660.
 Little did Mr. Nieuhof know his simple milk experiment would lead to a complete reformation of how most people drink coffee on a daily basis.
 The consumption of tea with milk as done in many parts of Europe is also accredited to the same time period however this discovery was by Madame de la Sabliere who in her writings said she did so “because it was to her taste.”